zauberzeug/rosys/docs/user_interface.md

 By calling `rosys.ui.keyboard_control()` you enable steering the robot with the keyboard (see [Getting Started](getting_started.md) for a full example).
 Press the arrow keys to steer the robot while holding the SHIFT key down.
 You can also modify the speed of the robot by pressing the keys 1-4.
+Use the optional parameter `default_speed` to change the initally chosen value.

 ## Joystick